With the festive season upon us, it's the perfect time to capture some special memories.

 Fill the frame

 From family group photos to photos of Christmas dinner and dessert, filling the frame will help take your photography to the next level.
 When shooting group photos, we’d suggest filling the frame at least 50-70% with your models, so that there isn’t a huge amount of empty space around everyone and your subjects aren’t too small within the frame.

 Similarly, when photographing objects (be it food, presents or your Christmas tree) fill the frame with your subject – this will create much more dynamic and interesting images.

-10. Actually print your festive photos!
+Actually, print your festive photos!

 One of the advantages of digital photography is the ability to shoot images and view them on your computer or TV straight away without needing to develop them.
 However, we find that most people these days don’t actually do anything with their gorgeous photos other than store them on a hard drive.
 So we’d suggest actually making the effort to print out your photos!
-Whether it’s prints to frame and decorate your house with, or compiling the images into a photo book, it’s so rewarding to have a tangible way to display your images.
-And if you want to take it a step further, Canon have the SELPHY CP1300 printer which allows you to print images via Wifi from your smart phone, allowing you to print your images during the day, and give them to your family members on the spot!
+Whether it’s printed to frame and decorate your house with, or compiling the images into a photo book, it’s so rewarding to have a tangible way to display your images.
+And if you want to take it a step further, Canon have the SELPHY CP1300 printer which allows you to print images via Wifi from your smartphone, allowing you to print your images during the day, and give them to your family members on the spot!